Is there a current mine operation or mining property for this

 issues, and regulatory issues.

-geologist specializing in alluvial deposits will be sought as part
+geologist specializing in alluvial deposits will be used as part

 of the decision process.